soundkitchen/go-budoux/README.md

 # BudouX for Go

 BudouX is a standalone, small, and language-neutral phrase segmenter tool that provides beautiful and legible line breaks.
-This is the Go implementation of [BudouX](https://github.com/google/budoux).
+This fork targets Go 1.23+, adopting the iterator APIs and model optimisations introduced in Go 1.23.

 ## Supported Languages